-The targets agreed upon by AMBAG and the California Air Resources Board (CARB) for greenhouse gas reductions are a zero percent per capita increase from 2005 levels by 2020 and a five percent per capita reduction from 2005 levels by 2035.
-The Plan exceeds the target in both years achieving more than four percent reduction in 2020 and a nearly seven percent reduction in 2035.
+The targets agreed upon by AMBAG and the California Air Resources Board (CARB) for greenhouse gas reductions are a three percent per capita reduction from 2005 levels by 2020 and a six percent per capita reduction from 2005 levels by 2035.
+The Plan meets the target in both years achieving three percent reduction in 2020, and a six percent reduction in 2035.